After Charlottesville, an Anti-Nazi Film Goes Viral

 When it first debuted, Don’t Be a Sucker would have played in movie theaters.
 Now it has made its 21st-century premiere thanks to a network of smaller screens and the Internet Archive, where it is available in full.
 Almost 75 years after it was first shown, Don’t Be a Sucker lives again as a public object in a new and strange context.

 Its opening clip is a direct and plain-language parable in anti-fascism.
-It begins as a red-faced man brandishes a pamphlet and addresses a crowd: “I see negroes holding jobs that belong to me and you.
+It begins as a flushed man brandishes a pamphlet and addresses a crowd: “I see negroes holding jobs that belong to me and you.
 Now I ask you, if we allow this thing to go on, what’s going to happen to us real Americans?”
 He proceeds to blame blacks, Catholics, Freemasons, and immigrants for the nation’s ills.

 “I’ve heard this kind of talk before, but I never expected to hear it in America,” says an older man with an Eastern European accent.

-Note: * This article has been updated to clarify that the clip is from the 1947 rerelease of the film.